sidiandi/Amg.Build/Readme.md

 ## Todo

-* Print return value of Commands
+* file system watch
 * Adapter to use Cake extensions

 ## Done

+* Print return value of Commands
 * Prepend class name to once methods in log
 * Terminate on the first failed [Once] call.
 * show result as acii art.